12/29/2006

 Here’s more from the very detailed Eileen Welsome, of Texas Observer:

 "Instead, records show the same small pool of companies, sometimes in different configurations and under different partnership names, vying for the contracts.
 Sometimes they’re winners.
 Sometimes they’re losers.
-Either way, they walk away with a hefty bundle of cash."
+Either way, they walk away with a hefty bundle of cash."and:

 "The effort to privatize infrastructure dovetails nicely with the agenda of public officials who want to build new roads and repair old ones without increasing taxes.
-“What we’re seeing,” says Pat Choate, an economist, author, and Ross Perot’s vice presidential running mate in 1996, “is an era in which governments will be selling off their infrastructure to keep their no-tax pledges.”
+“What we’re seeing,” says Pat Choate, an economist, author, and Ross Perot’s vice presidential running mate in 1996, “is an era in which governments will be selling off their infrastructure to keep their no-tax pledges.”and more details about TxDOT’s Mob like tactics:

 "Despite the growing opposition, transportation officials haven’t detoured from their plans.
 “The Transportation Commission is using scare tactics and old-fashioned, mobster-type arm-twisting to further their gains,” says State Rep. Joe Pickett, an El Paso Democrat.
 Other state legislators and businessmen are also concerned about the toll projects, Pickett said, but they’re afraid to speak up because of the department’s enormous clout.
 “There isn’t anyone who will talk about it.
 If they’re in the business sector, they’ll get blacklisted.
 If it’s a state rep or senator like myself, they’ll get their projects cut.”